rails/rails/guides/source/configuring.md

-`serialize` and `store` while allowing to use alternative serializer implementations, use `YAML` by default, but it's not a very efficient format and can be the source of security vulnerability if not carefully employeed.
+`serialize` and `store` while allowing to use alternative serializer implementations, use `YAML` by default, but it's not a very efficient format and can be the source of security vulnerabilities if not carefully employed.

 As such it is recommended to prefer stricter, more limited formats for database serialization.